 \subsection{Transfer-Learning Methods}

-Transfer-learning methods regard few-shot object detection as a transfer-learning problem in which the source domain is the base dataset (i.e., abundant images which only consist of objects from base categories) and the target domain is the novel dataset (i.e., few images which only consist of objects from novel categories).
-Current transfer-learning methods mostly adopt Faster R-CNN as detection framework and they have two stages: base training and few-shot fine-tuning.
-The base training stage is to train an object detector on base dataset.
-After this stage the object detector will obtain a relatively effective image feature extractor and have a good performance on detecting base categories.
-Then in the few-shot fine-tuning stage this pre-trained object detector will be fine-tuned on novel dataset to detect novel categories.
-In this way the common knowledge for feature extraction, proposal generation can be transferred from base categories to novel categories.
+Transfer-learning methods regard FSOD as a transfer-learning problem in which the source domain is the base dataset, and the target domain is the novel dataset.
+Current transfer-learning methods mainly adopt Faster R-CNN as the detection framework, consisting of two stages: base training and few-shot fine-tuning, as shown in \autoref{fig:transfer_learning_fsod}.
+The base training stage trains an object detector on the base dataset.
+After this stage, the object detector will obtain an effective feature extractor and achieve good performance on base classes.
+Then, in the few-shot fine-tuning stage, this pre-trained object detector will be fine-tuned on the novel dataset to detect novel classes.
+In this way, the common knowledge for feature extraction and proposal generation can be transferred from base classes to novel classes.

-LSTD\cite{chen2018lstd} is the first method to use this transfer-learning scheme for FSOD.
-LSTD adopts an object detector consists of an object classification head as in Faster R-CNN\cite{ren2015faster_rcnn} and a bounding box regression head as in SSD\cite{liu2016ssd}.
-This method proposes two regularization terms to the loss function for few-shot fine-tuning stage to mitigate the overfitting problem.
-The first term, named background-depression term, is a L2 regularization term to suppress background regions in the feature-maps.
-And the second term, named transfer-knowledge term, is a cross entropy loss which promotes the fine-tuned model to generate similar class predictions with the source model.
-However, the performance of LSTD is exceeded by the meta-learning methods in that period.
-And LSTD is assumed to be hard to extend to situations that source domain is quite different from target domain.
-Therefore, few work follows the transfer-learning scheme after emergence of LSTD.
+$\bullet$ \textbf{LSTD}~\cite{chen2018lstd} is the first method to adopt the transfer-learning scheme for FSOD.
+It adopts Faster R-CNN as the detection framework with two regularization terms in the few-shot fine-tuning stage.
+Specifically, the first term suppresses background regions in the feature maps, and the second term promotes the fine-tuned model to generate similar predictions with the source model.
+Regrettably, the performance of LSTD is exceeded by the meta-learning methods during the same period.